opnfv/fuel/docs/release/installation/installation.instruction.rst

   and other DPDK settings. (optional)

 The following parameters can be defined in the IDF files under "reclass".
-Those value will overwrite the default configuration values in Fuel repository.
+Those value will overwrite the default configuration values in Fuel repository:

 - nova_cpu_pinning: List of CPU cores nova will be pinned to.
+Currently disabled.
 - compute_hugepages_size: Size of each persistent huge pages.
 Usual values are '2M' and '1G'.
 - compute_hugepages_count: Total number of persistent huge pages.
 - compute_hugepages_mount: Mount point to use for huge pages.